 |F||0.00 – 59.99||Fail||F|

-The grading system for college or university students is based on five scales: A, S, B, C, and F. If a student fails any subject at the degree or postgraduate level, they must retake the test in the following semester.
+The grading system for college or university students is based on 5 scales: A, S, B, C, and F. If students fail any subject at the degree or postgraduate level, they must retake the test the following semester.

 Types of Japanese High Schools